melaniehuang/creative-coding-studio/course-material/week-04.md

 ```

 ### Quadrilaterals
 Now we add a [quad()](https://p5js.org/reference/#/p5/quad).
-If you haven't drawn a quad before, check out the reference.
+If you haven't drawn a quad before, check out the reference but here is the syntax with each (x,y) set being each of the four corners.
 ```javascript
 quad(x1, y1, x2, y2, x3, y3, x4, y4);
 ```
 ```javascript
 function setup() {
   createCanvas(595,860);